Student Complaints & Grievances

 If a student wishes to appeal an academic dismissal,

-A student may appeal a decision in a case for the following reasons (severity of sanctions, due process, or
+A student may appeal a decision in a case for the following reasons (severity of sanctions, due process, or new information):

 To determine whether the sanction(s) imposed were appropriate for the violation of policy for which the student was found responsible